 Cumbria has set itself an ambitious challenge to be the first carbon-neutral county in the UK by 2037 (Cumbria Zero Carbon Partnership, 2021).
 De-carbonising transport is key to achieving this goal.
-Cycling and walking has a much lower carbon footprint compared to other forms of transport and undertaking more journeys on foot or by bike could help to tackle climate change.
+Cycling and walking has a much lower carbon footprint compared to other forms of transport and undertaking more journeys on foot or by bike will help to tackle climate change.
 The LCWIP for Carlisle focusses on everyday short journeys such as those to work, school and the shops, where there is the greatest potential for change.

-Supporting Health, Wellbeing and Access for All
+Supporting health, wellbeing and access for all